 “Well-built, safe and spacious, the Honda CR-V is a reliable, comfortable SUV.”

-The Honda CR-V was one of the first SUVs to drive primarily like a road car.
-Since then, it's been joined by many rivals such as the Nissan Juke and BMW X3.
-To differentiate it, Honda has moved the new CR-V into a more luxurious segment, adding more comforts and a higher specification to the previous models' reputation for reliability and value for money.
-This has pushed the price up nearer more premium rivals like the Audi Q5, however.
-The CR-V now comes with two engine choices, a 2.0-litre petrol and 2.2-litre diesel, in six different specs – S, S-T, SE, SE-T, SR and top-of-the-range EX – with the EX diesel expected to be the most popular.
-The CR-V offers a high driving position, spacious interior and its size gives added security when driving in town.
-Practicality is boosted by a large boot and rear seats that fold down at the pull of a handle.
+The Honda CR-V marked a change in the SUV market, with its car-like drive.
+But it's since been joined by an abundance of rivals such as the BMW X3 and Ford Kuga.
+Because of the number of competitors, Honda shifted the CR-V into a more premium luxury class, introducing higher specifications and extra comforts and accessories.
+All that while maintaining the CR-V's reputation for value and reliability, the downside is, of course, a higher price that's more in keeping with the likes of the Audi Q5.
+The CR-V now comes with two engine choices, a 2.0-litre petrol and 2.2-litre diesel, and in six different specifications – entry-level S, S-T, SE, SE-T, SR and top-of-the-range EX – with the EX diesel the most popular.
+The CR-V also offers a high driving position, spacious interior and a big boot.
+Practicality is boosted some clever rear seats that fold down at the pull of a handle.